Art (ART)

 Typically Offered: Departmental Discretion.

 Course Description: This course will introduce students to advance modeling techniques for hard surface and organic modeling.
 The student will understand proper modeling workflow, topology, retopology, exporting and applying high fidelity models for a variety of real-world applications.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 221.

 ART 460 Photography III Credits: 3